VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/discrete_template_bandits.md

 **Lesson 2 — Feature engineering sets your performance ceiling.**

 We changed nothing about the environment, templates, or algorithms between §§6.5 and 6.7.
 Only the features changed.
-Yet the GMV numbers swung from “−10 % vs. static” to “+27 % vs. static”.
+Yet the GMV numbers swung from "−13% vs. static" to "+31% vs. static".

 You cannot learn what your features do not expose.
 In contextual bandits (and in deep RL, despite the flexibility of neural networks) **representation design is policy design**.

 **Lesson 3 — Simple baselines encode valuable domain knowledge.**

-The CM2 Boost template is a one‑line heuristic that captures a deep business insight: own‑brand products have high margins without sacrificing too much conversion.
+The Premium template is a one‑line heuristic that captures a deep business insight: boosting premium products maximizes revenue per purchase.
 It wins by default in the simple‑feature regime and remains competitive even with rich features.

-Hand‑crafted baselines like CM2 Boost define a **safe lower bound** and a **warm start** for learning.
+Hand‑crafted baselines like Premium define a **safe lower bound** and a **warm start** for learning.
 Bandits should be evaluated relative to them, not in isolation.

 **Lesson 4 — Failure is a design signal, not an embarrassment.**

-The −30 %/−10 % GMV numbers in §6.5 are not a sign that bandits are useless.
+The −28%/−13% GMV numbers in §6.5 are not a sign that bandits are useless.
 They are a sign that **your modelling choices are wrong**.
 Because we looked at the failure honestly, we discovered precisely which assumptions broke and how to correct them.

 In production RL, you will experience many such failures.
 The playbook from this chapter is: